Pre-training Vision Transformers with Formula-driven Supervised Learning: Experiments

-\textbf{Minimum simplicity of images for pre-training ViTs.} We create an extremely simple dataset with images that only contain randomly drawn lines (LineDB).
-The classes are assigned by counting the number of lines in each image.
-In this experiment, we assign LineDB-\{16, 32, 64, 128, 256, 512, 1,000\} categories in the pre-training phase (see Figure~\ref{fig:linedb}).
+In this experiment, we assigned LineDB-\{16, 32, 64, 128, 256, 512, 1,000\} categories in the pre-training phase (see Figure~\ref{fig:linedb}).
 LineDB is useful for pre-training.
-The model pre-trained with LineDB-512 had \{95.6, 77.7, 71.9, 96.8\} on \{C10, C100, Cars, Flowers\} (much higher than those for scratch training in Table~\ref{tab:comparison}).
+The model pre-trained with LineDB-512 produced accuracies of \{95.6, 77.7, 71.9, 96.8\} on \{C10, C100, Cars, Flowers\} (much better than those from scratch in Table~\ref{tab:comparison}).
 However, the pre-training effect slightly decreases for 1k categories.
 This is related to the optimal degree of contour complexity shown in Table~\ref{tab:numof_vertices}.
 Moreover, for the dataset to have a positive pre-training effect, consistent labels need to be assigned to non-trivial images.
 The performance of LineDB-512 with random permutation was very low, with \{13.5, 1.9, 0.8, 3.4\} on \{C10, C100, Cars, Flowers\}.